universal-mcp/youtube/src/universal_mcp_youtube/README.md

-# Youtube MCP Server
+# YoutubeApp MCP Server

-An MCP Server for the Youtube API.
+An MCP Server for the YoutubeApp API.

 ## 🛠️ Tool List

-This is automatically generated from OpenAPI schema for the Youtube API.
+This is automatically generated from OpenAPI schema for the YoutubeApp API.

 | Tool | Description |